Blob2763/lex/README.md

 ## How it Works
 ### The rules file
-The rules file tells lex how to split up your code, it must have the file extension `.lexif` The rules file has different headings to keep the rules organised.
+The rules file tells lex how to split up your code.
+The rules file has different headings to keep the rules organised.
 Each heading starts with `#`

 ### Rules